 - Investigating combinatorial algorithms for detecting structural properties of data points, such as an unknown linear ordering, when the points are given through their pairwise similarities.

-I am looking for a candidate with a strong mathematical background and affinity with algebraic, combinatorial and geometric methods and with expertise in optimization (semidefinite prgramming), background knowledge in machine learning is preferred.
+We are looking for a candidate with a strong mathematical background and affinity with algebraic, combinatorial and geometric methods and with expertise in optimization (semidefinite prgramming), background knowledge in machine learning is a big advantage.
 A PhD degree in mathematics (or operations rsearch, with a strong mathematical background) is required.